 The program has undergone changes in 2011 to reflect the current budget situation.
 These changes have led to a statewide baseline program that consists of biweekly sampling for enterococci bacteria and the discontinuation of fecal coliform sampling.
 Also, year-round sampling will continue only in 15 counties, which include Volusia County, those counties south of Pasco County on the west coast, and those counties south of Brevard County on the east coast.
 In the remaining counties, biweekly sampling will occur from March 1 through October 31.
 In addition, the geometric mean will no longer be used as a water quality indicator in this monitoring program.
 If local funding is available, some counties may still sample weekly for enterococci and maintain fecal coliform testing and the geometric mean as a standard.

 In a healthy environment, an array of bacteria is normally found in the soil, on plants, on and in ourselves, our pets and other animals, and in water.
 When concentrations of bacteria are too high, they can present problems, or they can be an indicator of other organisms that can cause problems to humans.
-Enterococci is one of the two bacteria types that normally inhabit the intestinal tract of humans and animals, and is used as an indicator of fecal pollution.
+Enterococci and fecal coliform bacteria aretypes of bacteria that normally inhabit the intestinal tract of humans and animals, and are used as potential indicators of fecal pollution.

 The presence of elevated levels of these bacteria in water is an indication of possible pollution that may come from stormwater runoff, pets, wildlife, or human sewage.
 While not necessarily pathogenic, their presence in high concentrations in recreational waters indicates that pathogens may be present.
 If waste pathogens are present and they are ingested while swimming, or if they enter the skin through a cut or sore, the bacteria may cause illness.
 The most commonly reported ailments are gastrointestinal distress and skin rashes.
 The rationale for selecting enterococci for analysis and the implications of the sampling results are described in more detail on the FDOH Florida Healthy Beaches Program website.